 Sometimes, we forget—especially when we’re new to our audience—that we’re not just talking about equity and systems change.
 We are demonstrating it, whether we intend to or not.
 In the following conversation, Tim and I examine how we come across as representatives of what could be—should be—a better way of working towards a better world.

 Often the differences between collaborators—different perspectives, backgrounds, ideologies and aspirations—become the focus of meetings rather than getting work done together.
 The Shared Work Model offers a way to think about collaborating and moving forward on the issues and challenges we care most about in our organizations, communities, and systems.

-Tim and I often talk about holding both soulful and strategic elements in our work—the way forward is filled with complexities, engineering, design, and logistics, but that 'left-brain' also needs depth and meaning.
-Similarly, we can't let substance be overwhelmed by right-brain feelings of epiphany or transformation.
+Tim and I often talk about holding both soulful and strategic elements in our work.
 Powerful revelations have to lead somewhere.
 Recently, the excellent ON BEING podcast featured an interview with poet David Whyte, and hit on something I see in our work—a need for vulnerability, poetic language, and the balance of left-brain, right-brain that moves us into new action.

 We've been doing this for years—both together and as individuals—and it never ceases to be a shock and a delight when hands go up in a room that was once completely blocked and closed-off to the idea of doing things—and thinking about things—differently.
 This is the breakthrough that begins genuine, meaningful, much-needed progress.
 Here's how we try and set the stage to get hands in the air.